 This solution also brings benefit when two separate domains are used and works efficiently when they are linked.
-Although there is a need for additional DNS lookups everytime but the advantage of caching make it worth.
-It is noteworthy that a DNS lookup will be anyway required due to linking of two sites.
+Although there is a need for additional DNS lookups every time the advantage of caching makes it worthy.
+It is noteworthy that a DNS lookup will be anyway required due to the linking of two sites.

 #Method 2: Rewrite